sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 --- abstract

 This memo documents the Security Automation and Continuous Monitoring (SACM) architecture and begins to explore a potential solution based on {{I-D.ietf-mile-xmpp-grid}}.
-The SACM architecture is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively) and terminology as found in {{I-D.ietf-sacm-terminology}}.
+The SACM architecture is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively) and terminology as found in {{-sacmt}}.

 --- middle

 # Introduction
 The SACM working group has experienced some difficulty gaining consensus around a single architectural vision.
 Our hope is that this document begins to alleviate this.
-We have recognized viability in approaches sometimes thought to be at odds with each other - specifically {{I-D.ietf-sacm-ecp}} and {{I-D.ietf-mile-xmpp-grid}}.
+We have recognized viability in approaches sometimes thought to be at odds with each other - specifically {{-ecp}} and {{I-D.ietf-mile-xmpp-grid}}.
 We believe that these approaches complement each other to more completely meet the spirit of {{RFC7632}} and {{RFC8248}}.

 The authors recognize that some state collection mechanisms exist today, some do not, and of those that do, some may need to be improved.
 In other words, we can gain the most advantage by supporting a variety of collection mechanisms, including those that exist today.
 The authors further recognize that SACM ideally intends to enable a cooperative ecosystem of tools from disparate sources with minimal operator configuration.
 The architecture described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that architecture somewhat more concrete.